etamity/dashpad/README.md

 ## Yaml Spliting

-You can split yaml file into sub component files, but have to named the file start with `@`, e.g `@filename.yml`, this is for recognising the file as a component, so when you update the component file, it will only re-render main entry file.
+You can split yaml file into sub component files, but have to named the file start with `@`, e.g `@filename.yml`, this is for recognising the file as a component, so when we update the component file, it will only re-render main entry file.

 e.g